 5 Holiday Drinks to Make this Winter Warm up with these festive cocktails

 It’s a cold night, and you’re looking for something to warm you up.
-Whether it be at a office holiday party or just a chilly night in with friends, there are lots of great winter cocktails to do just that.
+Whether it be at an office holiday party or just a chilly night in with friends, there are lots of great winter cocktails to do just that.
+Finding the right holiday drinks can make all the difference between in your holiday season.
 Below, you’ll find a list of some of our favorites.

 Wine is one of those drinks that is great any month out of the year.
 In those chilly winter months, mulled wine evokes those quintessential memories of the holidays.
 Evoking all those great winter spices, like cardamom and cinnamon, mulled wine is a quintessential cold weather drink of choice.

 Recipe: Mulled Wine

 Irish Coffees can get a bad rap as tacky.
 That being said, they’re actually great when it’s cold outside and you need something to warm you up and give you a boost.
 Instead of opting for one with baileys or Kahlua, try your Irish coffee the proper way, with whiskey, heavy cream, and fresh mint.

 Recipe: Irish Coffee